ericclemmons/grunt-angular-templates/README.md

 Normally, this isn't needed as specifying your files with `cwd` ensures that URLs load via both AJAX and `$templateCache`.

+### usestrict

+> If `true` then the first line of generated function will be `'use strict';`

+Helpful if output will be integrated where using ECMA 5 strict mode is required.

 ## Usage